meilisearch/meilisearch-java/README.md

 You only need to perform this operation once.

 Note that MeiliSearch will rebuild your index whenever you update `filterableAttributes`.
 Depending on the size of your dataset, this might take time.
-You can track the process using the [update status](https://docs.meilisearch.com/reference/api/updates.html#get-an-update-status).
+You can track the process using the [task status](https://docs.meilisearch.com/reference/api/tasks.html#get-task).

 Then, you can perform the search: